Harold Dorman: Biography

 He also wrote three songs for country music and blues singer pianist Moon Mullican in the early 1960s.
 These songs are the blues song "Mr Tears"; the honky tonk ballad "Just to be With You"; and the bluesy country drinking song "This Glass I Hold".

-Dorman died in October 1988 while traveling in McKinney, Texas, at the age of 61.
-At the time of his death, Dorman lived in Memphis, Tennessee.
+Dorman died in October 1988 in Memphis, Tennessee, at the age of 56.

 Bear Family Records posthumously reissued an album of Dorman's recordings in 1999.